fathiraz/flowbell/README.md

 - **Replace paid integrations**: Mirror banking, email, or messaging alerts into bots, dashboards, or automations without premium subscriptions.
 - **Own the pipeline**: Self-hosted webhook endpoint, encrypted preferences, and a local queue so you are never locked out by a third-party.
 - **Operational visibility**: Observe send success, failures, retry counts, and the most recent activity directly from the dashboard.
-- **Developer tooling first**: Chucker, Hyperion, Timber, and structured logs keep debugging fast during development and QA.
+- **Developer tooling first**: Chucker, Beagle, Timber, and structured logs keep debugging fast during development and QA.

 ### Who Is It For?
 - Automation builders who need webhook-friendly notification events for tools like n8n, Activepieces, Zapier, or custom workflows.